 Climate change risk is determined by climate change impacts, likelihood and consequences.
-Global warming caused by human activity in the past two centuries is likely to persist for centuries to come.
+Global warming caused by human activity in the past two centuries, is likely to persist for centuries to come.

 Simultaneously, increasing population growth and the cumulative impact of other threats to our natural environment will intensify the consequences of climate change impacts.
-Consequently, the region's exposure to climate risk is increasing (see list of risks on page 11).
+Consequently, the region's exposure to climate risk is increasing (see box inset).